Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Contrast with INS experiment

-After analyzing and obtaining the decay rates and self-energy corrections for each of the five processes in the previous section, we now calculate the total decay rate and self-energy correction for the up and down magnon bands.
+After obtaining the decay rates and self-energy corrections for the five processes in the previous section, we now calculate the total decay rate and self-energy correction for the up and down magnon bands.
 We notice that the overall magnitudes for the first, second and third processes are much larger than the fourth and fifth processes as shown in Fig.~\ref{fig:Fig4}, and Fig.~\ref{fig:Fig5}.
-However, for completeness, we consider all relevant processes to enable a quantitative comparison with the experimental results reported in Ref.~\cite{PhysRevLett.129.127201}.
+However, for completeness, we consider all relevant processes to facilitate a quantitative comparison with the experimental results reported in Ref.~\cite{PhysRevLett.129.127201}.

-A notable feature highlighted by our precise numerical results in Fig.~\ref{fig:Fig5} is the lack of any van Hove-like singularities in both the renormalized band structure and the decay rates.
+A notable feature highlighted by our exact numerical results in Fig.~\ref{fig:Fig5} is the lack of any van Hove-like singularities in both the renormalized band structure and the decay rates.
 These singularities were previously predicted based on the thermal magnon approximation used in our earlier theoretical work~\cite{PhysRevX.8.011010}.
-Consequently, our findings are qualitatively consistent with the recent INS experiment~\cite{PhysRevLett.129.127201}.
-It is important to point out that our model incorporates only nearest-neighbor exchange coupling, denoted as $J$, whereas the study in Ref.~\cite{PhysRevLett.129.127201} took into account additional neighbor couplings.
+Consequently, our findings are qualitatively consistent with the recent INS experiment~\cite{PhysRevLett.129.127201} and also other similar experiments.
+It is important to point out that our model incorporates only nearest-neighbor exchange coupling, whereas the study in Ref.~\cite{PhysRevLett.129.127201} took into account additional neighbor couplings.
 Nonetheless, we convert our quantitative estimates for the Hartree renormalization and the real part of the self-energy to align with a quantity referred to as ``scaled energy" in the INS study.
 This scaled energy is defined as follows